-$MV{goal} = TV \times RR$ 6.5L = 250ml x RR 6.5L / 250ml = RR 26 = RR
+MV goal = TV x RR 6.5L = 250ml x RR 6.5L / 250ml = RR 26 = RR potently now of the

-So to maintain our MV goal with a TV of 4ml/kg we need a RR of 26.
+So to maintain our MV goal with a TV of 4ml/kg we need a RP of 26 for the adult patient.
 Which is OK if we can comfortably get the patient there.
 If not, that's also OK.
 In fact, there is some evidence that hypercapnia (i.e. a high EtCO2 related to a lower MV) is of benefit to these ALI/ARDS patients.
-The data isn't super clear at this point, but rest easy knowing that if we can't attain our MV goal there may be a silver lining in this case.
-With pediatrics, that rate of 26 ought to be more or less adequate (unless we have a very young patient), so we should aim to meet (or exceed if in volume control) our MV goal.
-(And again, more on this pediatric stuff in the Appendix)
+The data isn't super clear at this point but rest easy knowing that if we can't attain our MV goal there may be a silver lining in this case.
+With pediatrics (when 26/min is too slow), we just go up on RR as much as we can to meet (or exceed if in volume control) our MV goal.
+Consider doubling RR or using the high end of normal for a given age range or just titrate up from a normal rate - the limiting factor will be comfort and exhalation (i.e. monitor for AutoPEEP to ensure full exhalation).

 To put it all together: ALI/ARDS represents a spectrum of disease that primarily impacts the integrity of the alveolar walls and results in increased permeability, movement of large molecules and fluids into the alveolar space and further damage from an inflammatory response.
-Vent strategy is focused on low TVs at 4ml/kg to avoid barotrauma, high PEEP to both recruit alveoli and displace fluid, maintenance of recruitment at all times in order to avoid rapid deterioration, and either an increase in RR to maintain MV or a strategy of permissive hypercapnia (often times somewhere in the middle of those last two).
+Vent strategy is focused on low TVs at 4ml/kg to avoid barotrauma, high PEEP to both recruit alveoli and displace fluid, maintenance of recruitment at all times in order to avoid rapid deterioration, and an increase in RR to maintain MV (possibly with a concurrent strategy of permissive hypercapnia).